What is Fibromyalgia?

 The pain associated with fibromyalgia can range anywhere from chronic, to very severe.
 Some people experience it more at night while sleeping in certain positions for long periods of time, or while sitting at a desk all day at work.
 Descriptions of pain include numbness, tingling, sensitivity to cold, and centralized muscle aches.
 Psychologically, it can cause loss of concentration, forgetfulness, and depression, too.

 Fibromyalgia Treatment at Life Health

 When it comes to treating fibromyalgia, it is generally more than just physical that needs to be addressed.
 Counsel therapy and stress reduction like breathing exercises or light yoga may be of help to fibromyalgia sufferers, as well.
+Medication may also be needed if the symptoms are overwhelming and preventing the patients from doing their normal daily activities.
 Here at Life Health Medical Clinic, we understand how frustrating and debilitating it can be to suffer from a condition like Fibromyalgia, and we encourage our patients to take all of the necessary steps to achieve recovery.
 That’s why we have created a functional medicine program that you can integrate into your daily lifestyle, so that you can finally work towards getting relief.
+The program includes educating our patients on exercises and low-impact workouts to strengthen the muscles and build their endurance.
+Exercise is a major component of our program because it helps our patients with their overall health, and reduce stress in their lives.
 Our fibromyalgia treatment techniques can significantly improve your quality of life.
 Call us today to schedule your appointment!